 understand if the cool pavement product helps mitigate the heat island effect

-and if those effect are sustainable over time.
+and if those effects are sustainable over time.

 We also want to see how the product holds up.
 Our climate is